danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - `amount: Compact<u256>` The *Amount of Funds* that should be transfered from the *Sovereign Account* of the *Origin Chain* on the *Recipient Chain*.
 - `asset: Vec<u8>` The fungible asset type (aka currency code) of the asset to be transfered.
 Known `asset` types are listed in the Appendix Asset Types.
 - `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.
+- `source: DestId` UDI identifing the true source of the transfer, in terms of the `Origin`.
+Null indicates the `Origin` itself.